 The downside is that both the GPU and the monitor must support the technology in question.
 FreeSync can be found in various monitors, both the entry-level and the high-end ones, while G-Sync is usually only found implemented in the more expensive displays.

 Should You Use V-Sync?

-In the case that you don’t have a G-Sync or FreeSync-capable monitor, the question remains: should you use V-Sync?
+In case you don’t have a G-Sync or FreeSync-capable monitor, the question remains.
+Should you use V-Sync?

 Unfortunately, there is no definite answer to this question.
 Our advice is to see for yourself how your GPU performs in certain games.
-If it consistently achieves over 60 FPS in a game with no dips, then there is absolutely no harm in using V-Sync.
+If it consistently achieves over 60 FPS in a game with no dips, then there is no harm in using V-Sync.

-On the other hand, if you’re coping with a framerate that frequently swings from sub-60 to over 60 FPS and you don’t want that 30 FPS cap imposed on you, then you should:
+Otherwise, if you’re coping with a framerate that frequently swings from sub-60 to over 60 FPS, and you don’t want that 30 FPS cap imposed on you, then you should:

 - Try enabling triple buffering.
-If this feature is not supported or if it doesn’t fix your problem but actually creates more problems of its own, then you should see number 2 below.
+If this feature is not supported or if it doesn’t fix your problem, or creates more problems of its own, then try the next suggestion.

 - Tweak the graphics settings around a bit and see if you can get the game to run at 60+ FPS consistently.